suzhengquan/material_origin_en/README.md

-   and media used by each stage node are different).What kind of ideology, and what kind of civilization generate, what kind of civilization generated, and what kind of technology invented.Inferior civilizations do not deserve advanced technology,the innate formation of advanced ideology is more perfect,and character is the most important.(A beauty spirit,the beautiful soul will be collected)。
+   and media used by each stage node are different).What kind of ideology, and what kind of civilization generate, what kind of civilization generated, and what kind of technology invented.Inferior civilizations do not deserve advanced technology,the innate formation of advanced ideology is more perfect,and character is the most important.(A beauty spirit,the beautiful soul will be collected).

    #### The fountain of energy for all things:mass (granular fluid)(God's capacitance)('Glory' of God fountain product),inherit the last wish of God and lead all things.